 Hi and welcome to girltalk!
-We’re a mom and three daughters talking about biblical womanhood (oh yeah, and other fun stuff).
+We’re a mom and three daughters talking about biblical womanhood–how to adorn the gospel of Jesus Christ as a Christian woman, a Christian wife, and a Christian mother–and other fun stuff.

 We all talk.
 We all write for girltalk.
 But we also have our special jobs.

-Kristin Chesemore—is girltalk’s business manager and she’s perfect for the job.
-Kristin might look sweet, but watch out!
-Challenge that girl to a game of Yahtzee or a little arm-wrestling and her competitive side takes over.
-She will win and you will lose, period.
-Her hobbies are cleaning her house and cleaning it some more—which is why it’s hilarious that she has three boys: Andrew (13), Liam (11) and Owen (9) and one sweet girl, Claire (2).
+Kristin Chesemore is girltalk’s business manager and she’s a wiz at crunching numbers and balancing books.
+Kristin might look sweet, but underneath she’s a ruthless bargain hunter.
+Her hobbies are cleaning her house, and cleaning it some more, which is why we still think it’s hilarious that she has three boys, and then one adorable little girl.
 The love of her life is Brian (“Pastor B” to all of us).

 Janelle Bradshaw is the official girltalk photographer and food taster.
 She’s the baby girl of the family and has the mischievous personality that usually comes with that position.
 When she’s not scheming about what fun activity to plan next, she and her husband, Mike, are driving around town on photo shoots with their minivan full of children, three girls and a boy.
 You can check out her pictures on our site at 52home or purchase her artwork at 52homeart.com.

 *Please note: Some of the links on our site may be “affiliate links.”
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
 We only recommend products or services we use personally or believe will add value to you.
 We disclose this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”